 - 1. Accused of a Violation occurs when the Director or designee brings a Formal Charge(s) against a Student or Student Organization to initiate the Conduct Procedures. - 2.
 Administrative Hearing Officer means a trained University staff or faculty member, or a trained third party, appointed by the Director or designee, who addresses a Formal Charge(s) against a Respondent. - 3.
 Administrative Hearing Panel means a body of three voting members appointed by the Director or designee, consisting of either (a) trained University staff and/or faculty members or (b) one or more trained University staff and/or faculty members and one or more Student Government Association (SGA) Judicial Branch member(s), that addresses a Formal Charge(s) against a Student or Student Organization. - 4.
-Advisor means a person invited to the Conduct Procedures by a Respondent, Complainant, or witness pursuant to Chapter 6, Section II of the Code. - Affirm means to approve and uphold the determination or recommendation of a lower level decision-maker. - 6.
-Code means University Policy 406, The Code of Student Responsibility. - 7.
-Complainant means an individual who allegedly experienced Sexual and Interpersonal Misconduct while he/she was a Student or University employee. - 8.
-Conduct Rules means the prohibited conduct set forth in Chapter 5 of the Code. - Conduct Procedures means procedures addressing alleged conduct of a Student or Student Organization, during which a designated University official or Hearing Panel considers information and/or documentation in order to address whether a Student or Student Organization has violated the Code - 10.
+Advisor means an individual invited to the Conduct Procedures by a Respondent, Complainant, or witness pursuant to Chapter 6, Section II of the Code. - Affirm means to approve and uphold the determination or recommendation of a lower level decision-maker. - 6.
+Appellate Officer means the Provost for cases with sanctions including Expulsion or Registration Revocation, and the Vice Chancellor for Student Affairs for all other cases. - 7.
+Code means University Policy 406, Code of Student Responsibility. - 8.
+Complainant means an individual who allegedly experienced Sexual and Interpersonal Misconduct while they were a Student or University employee. - 9.
+Conduct Rules means the prohibited conduct set forth in Chapter 5 of the Code. - 10.
+Conduct Procedures means procedures addressing alleged conduct of a Student or Student Organization, during which a designated University official or Hearing Panel considers information and/or documentation in order to address whether a Student or Student Organization has violated the Code. - 11.
 Consent means an affirmative decision by all participants to engage in mutually acceptable sexual activity.
 Consent means unambiguous, clear, knowing, and voluntary approval given by words or demonstrated actions to engage in sexual activity.
 This decision must be made freely and actively by all participants.
 If any confusion or ambiguity on the issue of Consent arises at any time during the sexual activity, each participant must stop and confirm with the other participant(s) a willingness to continue.
 Silence, passivity, or lack of resistance does not imply Consent.
 A previous relationship or prior participation in a sexual activity between the participants does not indicate current Consent.
 Consent to one form of sexual activity does not imply Consent to other forms of sexual activities.
-Consent to engage in sexual activity with one person does not imply Consent to engage in sexual activity with another person.
+Consent to engage in sexual activity with one individual does not imply Consent to engage in sexual activity with another individual.
 Being under the influence of drugs or alcohol does not relieve one's responsibility to obtain Consent.